RaghadAb/twitter-crawler/README.md

  3- python3 Hybrid.py (Crawl data based on both STREAM and REST API's)

  4- python3 Stream.py (Crawl data based on STREAM API)

 The data will then be stored in mongodb.
+Note: Config.py has the twitter credentials, this can be changed and replaced with your own.